Khalid Hameed (newscaster)

 Khalid Hameed Baig or Khalid Hameed is a Pakistani newscaster who worked at Radio Pakistan and Pakistan Television during the 1970s and 1980s.
-In 2025, he is associated with Voice of America (Urdu).
+As of 2025, he is associated with Voice of America (Urdu).

 Life and career

 Hameed was born in Rawalpindi.
 He joined Pakistan Television as a news presenter in February 1972.
 According to a Gallup survey in 1986, he was the most popular male PTV newscaster.

 As of January 2025, Hameed is working for Voice of America (Urdu).